 To this day, the effectiveness of brushes are questioned with different findings based on different research and reports.
 As such there is a place for both manual and electric toothbrushes, a lot will come down to preference, although there is a growing belief (perhaps through powerful marketing) that electric toothbrushes offer the best clean, although some still believe that a manual toothbrush offers a better clean than electric toothbrushes if the correct brushing technique is used.

 Either way, what is agreed is that two cleans lasting two minutes per day is the recommended time for cleaning the teeth and a great deal of effort should be spent on ensuring you move the manual or electric toothbrush around the mouth in the right way to get an effective clean, as well as changing the brush head regularly, ideally every three months.

-Dentists do agree that for those with limited manual movement where there is trouble reaching the rear teeth, electric brushes do offer an advantage as was the case when Dr Phillippe-G Woog invented the electric toothbrush in 1954.
+Dentists do agree that for those with limited manual movement and where there is trouble reaching the rear teeth, electric brushes do offer an advantage, as was the case when Dr Phillippe-G Woog invented the electric toothbrush in 1954.

 Who invented the toothbrush?

 It is generally accepted that the Chinese invented the toothbrush in 1600BC.

 They were known as chewing sticks and looked a bit different to a today’s toothbrushes.